cran-task-views/WebTechnologies/WebTechnologies.md

   `r pkg("rcoreoa")` is an interface to the [CORE API](https://core.ac.uk/docs/), a search interface for open access scholarly articles.
   `r pkg("rcrossref")` is an interface to Crossref's API.

-### R Package Development

-- *R-Hub*: <http://log.r-hub.io/> is a project to enable package builds across all architectures.
-  `r pkg("rhub")` interfaces with R-Hub to allow you to check a package on the platform.

 ### Generating Synthetic Data